Everything Kaye...Storytelling

 "How about a swim?"

 They begin to run and jump on the bed, all excited.
 My son ran in the bathroom to put on his swim trunks.
-I told them don't be too loud, I know the resort is not full because there are still building it out but there are still other guests.
-We had gotten a discount on the room because they were still building the resort, we were staying in the presidential suites, each one were named after a president; we were in the George Washington suite.
+I told them not to be too loud, I know the resort is not full because they are still building it out, but there are other guests.
+We had gotten a discount on the room because they were still building the resort, we were staying in the presidential suites, since they were built first.
 As we started walking over to the pool area with our swim bag and towels I noticed that everyone was walking around with blue towels, we had white!
-Oh this is one of those resorts where they have pool towels.I told my son run these towels back to the room.
+Oh this is one of those resorts where they have pool towels.
+I asked my son to run these towels back to the room.
 They were a little confused, but I explained to them later that there were towels that guests use at the pool area and you don't have to bring your towels when you go to certain resorts or hotels.
-They thought that was pretty cool but I think I liked it the most.
-No wet towels to drag back to the room to lay out or to request for new towels so to me it was wonderful.
-Nola, her kids and her mom came to the resort to say to say their good-byes, while we packed up in the morning to leave.
-We hugged, I told her I was going to miss her and she said the same.
-Sarah and my daughter exchanged addresses so they could pen pal each other, she promised to send Sarah seashells from Florida.
+They thought that was pretty cool, but I think I liked it the most.
+No wet towels to drag back to the room to lay out.
+Nola, her kids and her mom came to the resort to say their good-byes, because we were heading out early the next morning.
+We hugged, I told her I was going to miss her and she said, "same."
+Nola's daughter and my daughter exchanged addresses so they could write to each other, she promised to send her seashells from Florida.

 Be inspired by Everything Kaye!